Broker Check

 Most employers offer retirement plans such as 401(k)s or 403(b)s, and many also provide matching contributions.
 This match is essentially free money—failing to contribute enough to earn it is like leaving part of your salary on the table.
 Additionally, contributing to these plans can offer tax benefits, either by lowering your taxable income now (traditional 401(k)) or providing tax-free withdrawals later (Roth 401(k)).

 The early phase is not just about saving but also about developing sound financial habits.
-Learning to live within your means, avoiding high-interest debt, and consistently investing a portion of your income sets a strong foundation working toward financial security.
+Learning to live within your means, avoiding high-interest debt, and consistently investing a portion of your income sets a strong foundation for financial security.

 .